-After we realised we’d lost our passports and made our failed trip towards New Mexico (full story here – link to facebook), we decided to head back to Austin via San Antonio.
+After we realised we’d lost our passports and made our failed trip towards New Mexico (full story here), we decided to head back to Austin via San Antonio.
 We hadn’t stopped off here before and we had about a week to kill.

 In the hunt for things to do I Google “San Antonio Rodeos” and was faced with thousands of results for rodoes gone and soon to come.
 The only one that seemed to be on the weekend we were about was Tejas Rodeo.
 It’s almost not right to come to Texas and not see a rodeo so we made plans to make the short 30-minute drive out of San Antonio on a Saturday night for the Tejas Rodeo.

-The Tejas Rodeo is held every Saturday night from March until November and costs XXXX to enter.
+The Tejas Rodeo is held every Saturday night from March until November and is pretty cheap to enter.
 It seems to be a pretty big deal as it was busy when we arrived and just got busier as the night went on.